 The promise of the psalmist is that God keeps a close watch on those who thus fear and love Him.
 Not that His eyes are not upon all His creatures at all times; rather, He attends more personally, and with more constant nurturing care, to those who walk with Him according to His will – in both fear and love.

-We cannot have a proper relationship with God unless both of these affections are in place in our hearts and are growing day by day.
+We cannot have a proper relationship with God unless both of these affections are in place in our hearts and growing.
 Today, earnestly hope in the steadfast love of the Lord – His constant, loving care of you in all your ways and needs.
 And take the time to nurture fear of Him by confessing your sins against the backdrop of His supreme holiness.

-Then let a fervent desire for increased piety – that insatiable hunger for Kingdom righteousness – lead you to bask in His loving forgiveness and renewing grace throughout the day.
+Then let fervent piety lead you to bask in His loving forgiveness and renewing grace throughout the day.

-In the fear and love of God we may confidently expect to know His glory, to be transformed into the image of Jesus Christ, and to live for His glory in every aspect of our lives.
+In the fear and love of God we may confidently expect to know His glory, and to show Him to the world.

 Let all below now fear the Lord; let all in awe of Him abide!